HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/rxte/analyze-rxte-lightcurves.md

 the datalinks we found in the previous step.

-We demonstrate this approach using the first three entries in the datalinks table, but in the following sections will demonstrate a more complicated, but targeted, approach that will let us download only the RXTE-PCA light curves:
+We demonstrate this approach using the first three entries in the datalinks table, but in the following sections will demonstrate a more complicated, but targeted, approach that will let us download the light curve files only:

 ```{code-cell} python
 Heasarc.download_data(data_links[:3], host="aws", location=ROOT_DATA_DIR)
 ```

-### Downloading only RXTE-PCA light curves
+### Downloading only the archived RXTE light curves

 Rather than downloading all files for all our observations, we will now _only_ fetch those that are directly relevant to what we want to do in this notebook - this method is a little more involved than using AstroQuery, but